Porphyria's Lover: Psychological interpretations

 Browning's monologues are frequently voiced by eccentrics, lunatics, or people under emotional stress.
 Their ramblings illustrate character by describing the interactions of an odd personality with a particularly telling set of circumstances.
 In both "Porphyria's Lover" and "My Last Duchess", Browning uses this mode of exposition to describe a man who responds to the love of a beautiful woman by killing her.
 Each monologue offers the speaker's reasons for the desired woman from subject to object: in "My Last Duchess", the Duke may have jealously murdered his wife, but keeps a portrait of her behind a curtain so none can look upon her smile without his permission; in "Porphyria's Lover", the persona wishes to stop time at a single perfect moment and so kills his lover and sits all night embracing her carefully arranged body.
 In "My Last Duchess" the woman's murder is at best implied, while in "Porphyria's Lover" it is described quite explicitly by the speaker.
 The unchanging rhythmic pattern may also suggest the persona's insanity.

 The "Porphyria" persona's romantic egotism leads him into all manner of monstrously selfish assumptions compatible with his own longings.
 He seems convinced that Porphyria wanted to be murdered, and claims "No pain felt she" while being strangled, adding, as if to convince himself, "I am quite sure she felt no pain."
 He may even believe she enjoyed the pain, because he, her lover, inflicted it.
-When she's dead, he says she's found her "utmost will," and when he sees her lifeless head drooping on his shoulder, he describes it as a "smiling rosy little head", possibly using the word "rosy" to symbolise the red roses of love, or to demonstrate his delusion that the girl, and their relationship, are still alive.
-More likely, however, is the thought that blood returning to her face, after the strangulation, makes her cheeks "rosy."
+When she is dead, he says she has found her "utmost will", and when he sees her lifeless head drooping on his shoulder, he describes it as a "smiling rosy little head", possibly using the word "rosy" to symbolise the red roses of love, or to demonstrate his delusion that the girl, and their relationship, are still alive.
+More likely, however, is the thought that blood returning to her face, after the strangulation, makes her cheeks "rosy".
 Her "rosy little head" may also be a sly reference to the hymen; Porphyria leaves a "gay feast" and comes in from the outside world wearing "soiled gloves"; now her blue eyes, open in death, are "without a stain".
 The lover may also be a fetishist, indicated by the fact that he refers to her hair numerous times throughout the poem, and strangles her with it.
 He also refers to the "shut bud that holds a bee" which backs up the view of it being a sexual fetish.